Your cookie preferences

 Unfortunately if you’ve been gazumped, then there is not much you can do, and sadly many people miss out on their dream home for this exact reason.
 It’s worth checking with the buyer what their reason was for accepting another offer, however.
 In some cases you may be able renegotiate, for example:

-• Most sellers are tempted by a higher offer - you could increase your bid, but make sure not to overstretch yourself and get the backing of your mortgage provider
+• Increase your offer.
+Some sellers may be tempted by a higher offer, but make sure not to overstretch yourself or exceed your budget

 However, it's worth considering that if the seller has already accepted an offer from another buyer, what would stop them from doing it again?
 You might end up being used to help the seller get a much higher offer, especially if the property is quite popular.